enel-gdh-educational/katacoda-scenarios/docker/part1/step2.md

 We have zero containers running, and it's exact because our container started, executed something and exited.
 To see all containers run:
 `docker ps -a`{{execute}}
-Here we can see out hello-world container with "Exited" status.
+Here we can see our hello-world container with "Exited" status.

 We told before the difference between container and images.
 We can also list all the images available locally with the command `docker images`{{execute}}